Students from all over Missouri perform at the Capitol on Fine Arts Education Day by Missouri Alliance for Arts Education | photo, Ron Jennings

 10 REASONS TO SUPPORT THE ARTS

-from Americans for the Arts, updated for 2021
+from Americans for the Arts

 1. Arts unify communities.
 72% of Americans believe “the arts unify our communities regardless of age, race, and ethnicity” and 73% agree that the arts “helps me understand other cultures better”—a perspective observed across all demographic and economic categories.